KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Video 3](https://youtu.be/UyUWYnMFCCE) (65 attempts)

 **Significance:**
-Favonius Weapons are more effective on character with large AOE abilities/against multiple targets
+Favonius Weapons are more effective on character with large AoE abilities/against multiple targets

 ### Favonius Proc Calculator